muhammadalifaqsha/self-service-checkout/README.md

 - Receive inputs of item (consisting of name, quantities, and price per qty)
 - Edit previous inputs of item (name, quantities, or price)
 - Remove some or all inputs of item
-- Check whether all inputs of item are correct at the end
+- Print the details of the shopping list (all items) and check whether all inputs of item are correct at the end
-- Print the details of the shopping list (all items) and the price total (with a certain discount scheme)
+- The price total (with a certain discount scheme)

 ## 3. What We Need